-Performance management systems help to reduce the potential biases common in performance appraisals as they continuously capture data, and thus allow individuals to keep track of long-term themes instead of being blinded by only the most recent achievements or issues.
+Performance management systems help to reduce the potential biases common in performance appraisals as they continuously capture data.
+This allows individuals to pick up on consistent themes within their work, instead of only acknowledging the short term successes and failures.

 The number of systems companies use to manage their business and workforce is ever-growing.
 Therefore, it's essential that you can integrate your performance management system with other platforms to ensure functional processes that bolster growth.

 Conversations and collaboration are the secret to growing innovative and progressive organizations.
-Performance management allows you to manage teams across different departments and locations, track their progress, ensure alignment to organizational strategy and provide recognition to your staff - all in interactive and measurable manner.
+Performance management allows you to manage teams across different departments and locations.
+You can track their progress, ensure alignment to organizational strategy and provide recognition to your staff - all in interactive and measurable manner.

 Giving and receiving feedback is necessary to maintain an engaged workforce.
 The more relevant and timely the feedback, whether constructive or positive, the more impactful it is.

-Performance management system provides you with useful insights into your people analytics, enabling management to create action plans that help your employees’ professional development and the overall performance of the business.
+Performance management system provides you with useful insights into your people analytics.
+It enables management to create action plans that help your employees’ professional development and the overall performance of the business.